Flussen/GoPass/README.md

-# GoPass 0.0.3 ALPHA
+# GoPass 0.1.0 PRE BETA - Rejewski

 ## Introduction

-GoPass is a password management software developed in Go, using wails.io for the backend and Next.js for the frontend.
+🤖 GoPass is a password management software developed in Go, using wails.io for the backend and Next.js for the frontend.
 This project offers a secure solution for storing passwords, providing a convenient way to keep all your credentials in one place.
 Designed for users seeking to maximize security without sacrificing convenience, GoPass uses a local database for user registration and management, ensuring a seamless and secure user experience.

 ## Installation